Recording Statutory Paternity Pay (SPP)

 End Date Enter the date the employee wants the instance of paternity leave to end.

 Pension Earnings To include the SPP in pensionable earnings, select this check box.
-Find out more about pensionable earnings.
-Read our article Common pension terms (opens in new tab).
+For more information about pensionable earning, read.
+Common pension terms.

 Qualifying earnings

 To include the SPP in qualifying earnings, select this check box.
-Find out more about qualifying earnings.
-Read our article Common pension terms (opens in new tab).
+For more information about qualifying earnings, read Common pension terms.

 1. Select Save.